pungme/devart-template/project_posts/2014-03-24-First-Approach.md

 Second, Web-cam, I'll work on webcam tomorrow, to take a photo and store it into the server.
 This shouldn't be hard, based on what I've been googled around.
 There are plenty of examples that I can follow.

 Third, the Stranger Alogorithm, this will be the core part and also the heart of application.
-At first, it looks simple but turns out more complicated than I thought.
+At first, it looks simple but turns out to be more complicated than I thought.
 I still have no idea yet but I will update this very soon.

 Peace !